hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-add-disk-account-container.md

 * Set zone as 2 for scale-out Proxy nodes and region remains 1.

 * Add a drive gradually using a weighted approach to avoid degraded performance of Swift cluster.
 The weight will gradually increase by 25% until it becomes 100%.
-Initial weight is 25.
+The initial weight is 25.

-8.Re-balance both account and container ring.
+8.Re-balance both account and container ring(s).

 	# ringos rebalance-ring -f /root/ring-building/account.builder
 	# ringos rebalance-ring -f /root/ring-building/container.builder